jedwards27/Gaggle/README.md

 ## Troubleshooting
 ### HOW WELL GOOSE TEAM WORKS DEPENDS ON THE MODEL!!!
+Follow these steps to test if you have a model that will work.
 * `npm run build` - to build the server from source.
 * `npm run mcp-proxy` to start an SSE proxy to talk to a single instance of the goose-team MCP server,

-You can, instead of running agent npm script as above, run `agent:test` This launches an agent hitting the same MCP, but it has a simpler protocol: Say hello in a different language, wait 2 seconds and do it again.
+* `npm run agent:test` This launches an agent hitting the same MCP, but it has a simpler protocol: Say hello in a different language, wait 2 seconds and do it again.
+* [Here is a video](https://youtu.be/we1ESnafqy4?si=mg2bxQ1k4SePf5yh) of a successful `agent:test` run.

 Currently, the only models I can get to stay in the loop with are `google/gemini-2.0-flash-001` (via [openrouter.ai](https://openrouter.ai) to avoid rate limit shutdowns) and `openai/gpt-4o`.
 Others will fall out of the loop.
 It is important for the model to follow the protocol and stay in the loop, checking messages, sleeping, particularly for the Project Coordinator.

-So, I suggest doing build, mcp-proxy, and agent:test and if the model you have configured does some work then stops with a "message loop ended" error, you have a model that just isn't very good at using tools.
+I suggest doing `build`,` mcp-proxy`, and `agent:test` and if the model you have configured does some work then stops with a "message loop ended" error, you have a model that just isn't very good at using tools.
 Try different models and see what works.
-If you get anythiing other than the above mentioned models to actually stay on the job, then please let me know!  (edited)
+If you get anything other than the above-mentioned models to actually stay on the job, then please let me know!

 ## Screenshots